dmbarbour/glas/docs/GlasProg.md

 * `(%do P1 P2)` - execute P1 then P2 in order.
 Associative.
 * `%pass` - the no-op.
 Does nothing.
 * `%fail` - voluntary failure.
 Used for bracktracking a branch condition, choice, or coroutine step.
 (In contrast, errors are treated as divergence, i.e. infinite loops observable only via reflection APIs.)
 * `(%cond Sel)` - supports if/then/else and pattern matching.
-The selector, Sel, has a distinct AST structure to support sharing a common prefix.
+The case selector, Sel, has a distinct AST structure to support sharing a common prefix.
 Sel constructors:
   * `(%br Cond Left Right)` - runs branch condition, Cond.
 If Cond fails, backtracks to run Right selector, otherwise processes Left selector.
 The full chain of branch conditions runs atomically.
   * `(%sel P)` - selected action.
 Commits prior chain of passing branch conditions, then runs P.
   * `%bt` - backtrack.
 Forces most recent passing Cond to fail.
 If no such Cond, i.e. if %bt is rightmost branch, behavior is context-dependent (e.g. error for %cond, exit for %loop).
 As a special rule, we optimize `(%br C %bt R) => R` regardless of whether C is divergent.